NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Spirit Bulb (Major).md

 * * *

 This magical bulb is harvested from an ancient grove rich in primal plant magic.
-When you activate the bulb, you either eat it to have it cast a 7th-rank [[Spells/Plant Form|Plant Form]] spell affecting you, or plant it in the ground next to you to have it cast a 7th-rank [[Spells/Summon Plant or Fungus|Summon Plant or Fungus]] spell.
+When you activate the bulb, you either eat it to have it cast a 7th-rank [[Plant Form|Plant Form]] spell affecting you, or plant it in the ground next to you to have it cast a 7th-rank [[Summon Plant or Fungus|Summon Plant or Fungus]] spell.
 If you choose the summoning option, the plant or fungus appears where you planted the bulb, and you can Sustain the activation to keep control of the creature.

 *Source: Pathfinder GM Core*
 *ORC*